This is the 28th post of a 50 article series for new marketers at B2B startups.

 - Special experiences that attract foot traffic, like mini golf

-This is an area where we want to rely on our booth vendor as a partner.
-They have tons of experience and can show us countless examples of what other companies have done.
+This is an area where you want to rely on your booth vendor as a partner.
+They have tons of experience and can show you countless examples of what other companies have done.
 My advice is to keep things simple.
-The more elements we add to the booth, the more that can go wrong (and I assure you, it will go wrong).
+The more elements you add to the booth, the more that can go wrong (and I assure you, it will go wrong).
 If you are a startup, try to avoid the special experiences and focus on clear messaging, plenty of meeting space and ample opportunity to show off the product.

 5. Design the booth

 3 months from the show

 If your team has designers on staff, they can do the design work for the booth.
 Typically a booth has hardware (walls, displays, demo stations) that designs are affixed to using temporary cloth, stickers or other materials.
 The finished product looks totally seamless.

 As you are designing the assets needed for your booth, keep in mind:

 - Everything needs to print big, so design files that scale